 When using cloth diapers on a newborn, you’ve got a few different options.
 You can do it cheaply.
 You can go simple.
-You can make it easy for dad.
-You have options!
+You can make it easy for other caregivers.
+And we are here to help!

-How many newborn diapers do you need?
-In general, a newborn will go through roughly 12 diapers in a 24 hour period.
-You’ll need 3-4 diapers to hold you over while you wash.
-So, if you decide you’d like to wash every day, you’ll want 16 diapers.
-You’ll need 28 if you prefer to wash every other day.
-That count refers to the actual diaper – the part that needs to be washed after every use.
-If you’re using flats, prefolds, or fitteds with covers, you’ll need 28 of those, and roughly 10 covers.
-You can count on a cover handling 4-5 changes, as long as it isn’t soiled.
+*A note on these numbers*This count refers to the actual diaper – the part that needs to be washed after every use.
+If you’re using flats, prefolds, or fitteds with covers , you can count on a cover handling 4-5 changes, as long as it isn’t soiled.

 Prefolds or flats are the cheapest, simplest way to cloth diaper a newborn.
-Both flats and prefolds are rectangles of absorbent fabric that are folded around the baby and secured with a Snappi, Boingo, or old-fashioned diaper pins.
-They require an extra step of folding, but once they’re on, they provide good absorbency.
-Flats are the only truly one-sized diaper, and can be used on preemies and preschoolers alike.
-Prefolds come in several sizes.
+Both flats and prefolds are absorbent fabric that are folded around the baby and secured with a Snappi, Boingo, or old-fashioned diaper pins.
+They require an extra step of folding, but provide good absorbency.

-Fitted diapers are a great choice for newborns.
-Fitteds are made of absorbent material that wraps all the way around the baby, providing great leak protection and preventing poop-splosions.
-They’re generally a bit quicker and easier to put on the baby and don’t require any folding.
-Fitteds sometimes have snaps or velcro, and they sometimes need a fastener such as a snappi.
-Like prefolds and flats, a fitted needs a cover to be waterproof.
+Fitted diapers are made of absorbent material that fits all the way around the baby, providing great leak protection and preventing poop-splosions.
+They don’t require any folding and sometimes have snaps or velcro, or need a fastener such as a snappi.
+This option also requires a cover to keep it waterproof.

 Option 3: Quick and easy